exonum/exonum-doc/src/get-started/timestamping-tutorial.md

    ```

 4. Finalize the generation of node configurations indicating the following
-   information: the ports which will be used for private and public API; the
+   information: the ports which will be used for private and public APIs; the
    private configuration file for this node; the file with the node
    configuration; and the public configuration files of all the validator
    nodes.
 If you do not include the public configuration file of a certain